What is the legal definition of domestic violence in Arizona?

 A domestic violence order of protection is a civil court order from a judicial officer, such as a judge or magistrate.
 There are two types of orders of protection:

 Emergency Orders of Protection (EOP).
 Emergency orders of protection are designed to protect people in immediate and present danger of domestic violence.
 A judicial officer can grant an EOP orally or in writing.
 The EOP is valid only for 72 hours or until the close of business on the day after it is issued, whichever is longer.
 You should file for a more permanent order of protection from the court before the emergency order expires.
-To get an EOP, contact a law enforcement officer, who can help you get one.
+To get an EOP, contact a law enforcement officer, who can help you get one.1

 Counties with a population of 150,000 or more are required to have EOPs available after court hours and will issue them by phone.
-(As of 2012, these counties include Maricopa, Mohave, Pima, Pinal, Yavapai, and Yuma.)1 Counties with a population of 150,000 or less may issue EOPs by phone but they are not required to.2 However, in these counties, you can receive protection through a registered release order.
+(These counties include Maricopa, Mohave, Pima, Pinal, Yavapai, and Yuma.)2 Counties with a population of 150,000 or less may issue EOPs by phone but they are not required to.1 However, in these counties, you can receive protection through a registered release order.
 For more information, see What is a release order?

 Orders of Protection.
 When you file for an order of protection in court during regular business hours, a judge can issue you a year-long order of protection without a full court hearing and without the abuser present.
 To determine whether the order should be issued, the judge will review:

 - your petition;